Runalyze/admin-docs/install.rst

 13. Change Perl Path
 ~~~~~~~~~~~~~~~~~~~~~~
+Change the perl exec path in your configuration.
+You can change it via admin.php or directly edit ``data/config.php``.

 Because FreeBSD uses other path for placing binaries you have to change the perl exec path in: ``runalyze/inc/system/shell/class.PerlCommand.php``
 ::